Infection Prevention and Control Education & Resources

 What is the Initiative?

-During the next year, AAOHN will be offering various educational opportunities where OHNs can gain more knowledge and skills in infection prevention and control, teach others infection prevention and control best practices and guide employers in the development of infection prevention and control protocols.
-The education will be delivered via:
+In 2018, AAOHN offered various educational opportunities where OHNs can gain more knowledge and skills in infection prevention and control, teach others infection prevention and control best practices and guide employers in the development of infection prevention and control protocols.

 Anticipated outcomes of these planned continuing education sessions are that OHNs will be able to: